-Rep. Mondaire Jones, one of the first Black openly gay members of Congress, has become the role model he’d always imagined
+Rep. Mondaire Jones, one of the first Black openly gay members of Congress, has become the role model he’d never had

 Jones, 33, grew up in Rockland County, N.Y., raised by a single mother who worked multiple jobs and relied on Section 8 housing and food stamps to make ends meet.
 He became active with the youth chapter of the NAACP while he was still in high school and graduated from Stanford University.
 He worked in the Justice Department during the Obama administration, then earned a law degree from Harvard University.

 All the while he was building his impressive résumé, Jones wasn’t open about his sexuality.
-It was Frank Ocean’s album “Channel Orange,” released in 2012, in which the singer and songwriter opened up about being queer, that Jones said gave him the “confidence to not just come out around the same time to my friends and family.”
+It was Frank Ocean’s album “Channel Orange,” released in 2012, in which the singer and songwriter opened up about being queer, that Jones said gave him the “confidence to not just come out around the same time to my friends and family, but years later to then run as an openly gay person for the United States Congress.”

 We talked to Jones about making history and what he hopes to accomplish in his new role.